one-on-one/beginning_programming/views/three.markdown

 ## Homework

 Build your own application and deploy it to Heroku.
-Make something different an unique once you get the basics down.
+Make something different and unique once you get the basics down.

 ---